TCNJ School of Business: Finance

-International Business
+International business

 The international business program offers courses emphasizing international trade and investments.
-It seeks to provide students with a strong background in international business, while fostering an appreciation for diverse cultures in varied business environments.
 To fulfill a graduation requirement, students must complete a one-semester study abroad.

-Marketing, Management, MIS & Interdisciplinary Business
+Marketing, management, MIS and interdisciplinary business

 TCNJ students in marketing, management, management information systems, and interdisciplinary business are offered Bachelor of Science upon completion of required courses.
 A great deal of emphasis is placed on liberal arts education along with the core business requirements.

-AACSB
+Accreditation

 The school received its initial accreditation from AACSB International in 1997 and was fully reaccredited in December 2008.
-It is now one of only 50 accredited institutions worldwide that focuses exclusively on undergraduate business education.
+It is now one of 50 accredited institutions worldwide that focuses exclusively on undergraduate business education.